 Dedicated Home Studio

 A slight upgrade from a Bedroom Studio, is the Dedicated Home Studio.
-This is where you purposely create a room to be a recording studio.
+This is where you purposely have a home recording studio kit for making your music.

 This studio can be located inside the comforts of your own home or at a different location.
 Semi-pro Studios are often used to record multiple vocals or instruments simultaneously.

-Normally, this type of studio is for creating tracks and mixes for commercial use, so, you’ll need additional recording studio equipment for this purpose.
+Normally, this type of studio is for creating tracks and mixes for commercial use, so, you’ll need additional equipment for this purpose.

 The last stage a recording studio goes through is the Pro Studio.
 Usually located at a commercial facility, Pro Studios should have all the necessities to produce the best sound and outcomes.